cvmfs/cvmfs/doc/hpc.md

 The [`cvmfs_preload` utility](http://cernvm.cern.ch/portal/filesystem/downloads) is used to preload a CernVM-FS cache.
 Internally it uses the same code that used to replicate between CernVM-FS stratum 0 and stratum 1.
 The `cvmfs_preload` command is a self-extracting binary with no further dependencies and should work on a majority of x86_64 Linux hosts.

 The `cvmfs_preload` command replicates from a stratum 0 (not from a stratum 1).
 Because this induces significant load on the source server, stratum 0 administrators should be informed before using their server as a source.
-In order to preload the ALICE repository into /shared/cache, one could run from a login node
+As an example, in order to preload the ALICE repository into /shared/cache, one could run from a login node

-    cvmfs_preload -u http://hcc-cvmfs.unl.edu:8000/cvmfs/alice.cern.ch -r /shared/cache
+    cvmfs_preload -u http://hcc-cvmfs-example.unl.edu:8000/cvmfs/alice.cern.ch -r /shared/cache

 This will preload the entire repository.
 In order to preload only specific parts of the namespace, you can create a _dirtab_ file with path prefixes.
 The path prefixes must not involve symbolic links.
-A dirtab file for ALICE could look like
+An example dirtab file for ALICE could look like

-    /etc
+    /example/etc
-    /x86_64-2.6-gnu-4.8.3/Modules
+    /example/x86_64-2.6-gnu-4.8.3/Modules
-    /x86_64-2.6-gnu-4.8.3/Packages/GEANT3
+    /example/x86_64-2.6-gnu-4.8.3/Packages/GEANT3
-    /x86_64-2.6-gnu-4.8.3/Packages/ROOT
+    /example/x86_64-2.6-gnu-4.8.3/Packages/ROOT
-    /x86_64-2.6-gnu-4.8.3/Packages/gcc
+    /example/x86_64-2.6-gnu-4.8.3/Packages/gcc
-    /x86_64-2.6-gnu-4.8.3/Packages/AliRoot/v5*
+    /example/x86_64-2.6-gnu-4.8.3/Packages/AliRoot/v5*

 The corresponding invokation of `cvmfs_preload` is

     cvmfs_preload -u http://hcc-cvmfs.unl.edu:8000/cvmfs/alice.cern.ch -r /shared/cache \
       -d </path/to/dirtab>

 The initial preloading can take several hours to a few days.
 Subsequent invokations of the same command only transfer a change set and typically finish within seconds or minutes.
+These subsequent invokations need to be either done manually when necessary or scheduled for instance with a cron job.

 The `cvmfs_preload` command can preload files from multiple repositories into the same cache directory.